tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResponseComment
 - Preferred Label: has Response Comment
-- Definition: Free text describing the bdqffdq:Assertion made in the response and why that conclusion was reached.
+- Definition: Free text describing the bdqffdq:Response made in the response and why that conclusion was reached.
-- Comments: Intended for consumption by human readers of bdqffdq:DataQualityReports to understand why particular bdqffdq:Assertions were made.
+- Comments: Intended for consumption by human readers of bdqffdq:DataQualityReports to understand why particular bdqffdq:Responses were made.

 ********************